Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Introduction

 Continual learning has emerged as a promising paradigm for face forgery detection, as it enables models to continually acquire new knowledge while retaining previously learned capabilities \cite{kirkpatrick2017overcoming, 8107520}.
 Existing continual learning methods mainly mitigate catastrophic forgetting through sample replay \cite{rebuffi2017icarl, chaudhry2019tiny, mai2021supervised}, parameter regularization \cite{kirkpatrick2017overcoming, 8107520}, and gradient projection strategies \cite{saha2021gradient, qiao2024prompt}.
 Building on these directions, several studies have investigated continual face forgery detection under different settings.
 CoReD \cite{kim2021cored} introduced distillation-based preservation to maintain previously learned knowledge, achieving promising results.
 DFIL \cite{pan2023dfil} combined center and hard-sample replay with multi-perspective distillation to alleviate catastrophic forgetting.
 SUR-LID \cite{cheng2025stacking} further maintained the global distribution of previous data through sparse uniform replay.
 More recently, SAIDO \cite{hu2026saido} proposed a scene-aware expert module and importance-guided gradient projection to achieve continual adaptation without relying on data replay.
 Despite these advances, existing methods still suffer from two key bottlenecks: insufficient feature representation for diverse forgery traces, which limits generalization to unseen forgery methods, and catastrophic forgetting during continual adaptation.
 This motivates the need for a more effective framework for continual face forgery detection.

 To address these limitations, Face-D\(^2\)CL is introduced as a continual DeepFake detection framework that integrates multi-domain synergistic representation with a dual continual learning mechanism.
 Specifically, the multi-domain synergistic representation jointly extracts complementary forgery traces from three signal domains: the Spatial domain captures pixel-level inconsistencies and texture artifacts \cite{liu2021spatial, shiohara2022detecting}; the Wavelet domain reveals multi-scale reconstruction irregularities through frequency decomposition \cite{qian2020thinking}; and the Fourier domain exposes abnormal phase and magnitude patterns characteristic of generative models \cite{liu2021spatial}.
 By integrating these complementary cues, the proposed representation provides a more comprehensive view of forgery artifacts and enhances robustness across diverse forgery methods.
+For continual adaptation, a dual continual learning mechanism is further introduced.
+Replay raises privacy and storage concerns, standard EWC treats parameter importance uniformly, and orthogonal constraints alone cannot stabilize the fused multi-domain feature space.
+RF-EWC therefore uses separate real / fake Fisher importance for global stability, and D-OGC keeps domain-expert updates orthogonal to historical gradients for plasticity.
+Together they balance stability and plasticity.
+Experimental results show that Face-D\(^2\)CL achieves outstanding detection performance and continual learning capability across diverse face forgery methods, providing an efficient and practical solution for real-world face forgery detection.
+The main contributions of this work are summarized as follows: